12kaska91/nmapVisualizer/README.md

 # nmapVisualizer
-C++ App made with SDL3 to visualize and use nmap
+C++ App made with GTKMM4 and libxml2 to visualize and use nmap

 # Installation
 Windows:
 - Install nmap to the default path
 - Download the .exe